airbnb/chronon/proposals/CHIP-1.md

 The advantage of this alternative is that it keeps the changes to FetcherBase very simple.

 The issue is that caching Avro conversions may save us a good amount of CPU (say, up to 28% in our example at the top of the document), but it wouldn’t save any time fetching from the KV stores.
-Additionally, Chronon contains the knowledge of whether a tile/batch ir can be cached, so it make the decision of whether to cache or not.
+Additionally, Chronon contains the knowledge of whether a tile/batch ir can be cached, so it makes sense for it to make the decision of whether to cache or not.

 Ultimately, I’m rejecting this alternative because the Proposed Changes will cache GetRequests in a way that is applicable to everyone regardless of KV store.
 If Chronon developers want, they could still add their own layer of caching in their KV store.